Maduixa/Glasstic/README.md

 - **GamificationManager**: Badge system and progress tracking
 - **HealthKitManager**: Apple Health integration
 - **WatchConnectivityManager**: Apple Watch synchronization

+Live Activities update approximately every 30 seconds.
+By default, your fast does not auto-end when the goal is reached; you can continue beyond the goal and end manually.

 ### Key Design Patterns
 - **State Synchronization**: Multi-layer approach with UserDefaults persistence